dlebansais/PgMoon/README.md

 # Download
 The latest version is [here](https://github.com/dlebansais/PgMoon/releases).
+Please read the release notice, as your settings must be reapplied.

 # PgMoon
 Adds a little icon to the taskbar to show the moon phase in [Project: Gorgon](https://projectgorgon.com/) MMORPG.